weiyanminoo/tp/docs/UserGuide.md

 ### Listing all Wedding Tasks: `listTask`

-Shows a list of all Tasks of a specified wedding event.
+Shows a list of all Tasks of a specified wedding event in the output box.

 Format: `listTask w/WEDDING_ID`